jonbirge/mac-shell-scripts/README.md

 - readall: mark all mail read
 - things: show inbox and today from Things
 - thing: add an item to inbox in Things
+- today: show things items and all items in calendar for today (rather slow)